FormulatedAutomation/rpaframework-search-and-store/README.md

 Create a new virtual environment by running `python3 -m venv venv` to create a virtual environment in a local directory named "venv".
 Running against that virtual environment will work when doing `source venv/bin/activate` moving forward.

-## Running The Bot Locally

-The bot expects a variable BUSINESS_NAME to be passed into it.
-This is the search term that will be used in the query.

-`robot --variable BUSINESS_NAME:'Python Trucking, Inc' ucc.robot`

-Check the results (machine readable) - https://beeceptor.com/console/searchandstore

 # Diving into the code